Appdynamics/flutter-plugin/README.md

-# appdynamics_mobilesdk
+# AppDynamics Flutter Plugin

 Flutter plugin to utilize the AppDynamics SDK.

-## Getting Started
+## Quick Start

-You can use the example app to try out how your instrumentation might look like.
-Copy `android/app/src/main/assets/config.sample.properties` to `android/app/src/main/assets/config.properties` and set your application key for android.
-For iOS do the same with `ios/Runner/AppDynamics.sample.plist`.
+You can use the example app, which is part of this repository, to try out how your instrumentation might look like:

+* Clone this repository: `git clone https://github.com/Appdynamics/flutter-plugin`
+* Copy `android/app/src/main/assets/config.sample.properties` to `android/app/src/main/assets/config.properties` and set your application key for android.
+* For iOS do the same with `ios/Runner/AppDynamics.sample.plist`.
-Run `flutter run` in the example folder to spin up the app on your emulator or devices.
+* Run `flutter run` in the example folder to spin up the app on your emulator or devices.

 ## Installation